ACCESS for ELLs Paper

 - ACCESS Paper is available for situations where a student is unable to test online.

 - This assessment is administered to groups of students in one tier and grade-level cluster.

-- The Listening, Reading, and Writing domains are scored centrally at DRC by trained raters.
+- The Listening, Reading and Writing domains are scored by WIDA's test delivery partner.

 Test Administration Times*

 Up to 60 minutes

 Up to 45 minutes

 Preparing for ACCESS

 An overview of what’s involved in preparing to administer ACCESS for ELLs, as well as suggestions to help you get your students ready for testing.

 Accessibility and Accommodations

 Guidance for supporting students with disabilities taking ACCESS for ELLs.
 Helpful for test administrators and IEP teams.